Why shoppers can't get delivery slots? Bigbasket CEO explains

-A sharp rise in demand coupled with low availability of riders has held up Bigbasket’s delivery operations even as it had enough supplies stocked in its warehouses to meet the demand for the next three months at least, said the online grocery firm's founder Hari Menon in a series of tweets on Tuesday.
+Bengaluru: A sharp rise in demand coupled with low availability of personnel has held up Bigbasket’s delivery operations even as it had enough supplies stocked in its warehouses to meet the demand for the next three months at least, founder Hari Menon said in a series of tweets on Tuesday.

 After the first lockdown phase was announced, consumer staples such as flour, tea, and milk were out of stock on the grocer’s app.
 Bigbasket’s closest rival Grofers reported a supply crunch after the lockdown was imposed in March.